-The main feature of this type of contract is speed, accurate and reliable.
+The main feature of this type of contract is speed, accuracy and reliability.
 The parties to the contract have to obtain digital signature from the competent authority and they have to affix the digital signature instead of manual signing.
 The Information Technology Act, 2000 regulates such e-contracts.